 To find out more about how you can participate in the Fulbright Program, Humphrey Fellowship, Youth Leadership, Study of the U.S. Institutes, send an email to email@example.com or firstname.lastname@example.org

 The Educational Advising Centers in Abuja and Lagos assist students to study in the U.S. Educational advisers counsel students on how to identify U.S. colleges and universities and how to apply for admissions and U.S. visas. (more)

-The Information Resource Centers (IRC) are reference/research library that provide comprehensive and authoritative information on the United States.
+The American Centers (AC) are reference/research library that provides comprehensive and authoritative information on the United States.